slatermccue/PygRisk/ReadMe.md

 have lots of events competing for my attention.
 I'm writing this Readme.md June 10, 2024.
 Let's see how far we get by August 10!

+### Note 6:
+- I have begun the process of creating an image for each state a country might be in.
+  - "hover" - when the mouse is over the country
+  - "normal" - when the country is not being accessed in any way
+  - "attacking" - when the country has been chosen as the attacker
+  - "defending" - when the country has been chosen to be attacked

+  I'm trying out the pattern for hover that reminds me of the Mac version of Risk.
+The color red is for the attacking country, and the color blue is for the defending country.

 ### Note 5:
 - added map assets
    - drew a map in notebook and imported a photo of it into Krita